section-engineering-education/engineering-education/content/articles/how-to-classify-ecg-signal-using-continuous-wavelet-transform-and-alexnet-via-transfer-learning/index.md

 Now, this signal is a matrix of size `162 x 65536`.
 So it means that it carries 162 ECG signals of size 65536 samples each.

 ### ECG signal database preparation

-For our problem, we preprocess the database.
-Each recording is 65536 samples.
+For our problem, we pre-process the database.
+Each recording is `65536` samples.
 It means we will break the signals into small signals of length 500 samples.
 This is done to increase the size of the database to make it appropriate to train CNN.
 For this purpose:
 - We take 30 recordings of each type to have equal distribution.
 - Each record is broken into 10 pieces, each of length 500 samples.
 - Out of the 900 recordings, we are using 750 recordings for training and 150 for testing.

 ### ECG signal to image conversion using cwt
 Now, we want to convert all the 1-D signals into images cwt to be used as inputs to CNN for classification.
 The deep CNN that we are using is Alex, and it takes images as the input.
 For this purpose, we take the CWT of each one dimension signal, and all the coefficients are arranged to form a cwt scalogram.
-Each scalogram is represented in the colormap of the type jet of 128 colors.
+Each scalogram is represented in the color map of the type jet of 128 colors.
 Scalograms are then converted into images and saved into folders corresponding to each class since we create folders for each signal type.
 Each image is of the size `227x227` and in the RGB color format.

-For cwt, the wavelet used is `analytic Morlet(amor)'.
+For cwt, the wavelet used is `analytic Morlet(amor)`.
 These are wavelets with one-sided spectra and are complex-valued in the time domain.
 These wavelets are suitable for obtaining a time-frequency analysis using the cwt.
 The wavelet has equal variance in time and frequency.

 ![ecg signal vs image](/engineering-education/how-to-classify-ecg-signals-using-continuous-wavelet-transform-and-alexnet-via-transfer-learning/class-three.png)